 h) Digital twin and AI to support optimisation of cognitive load humans

-The selected ECFs will enjoy a good benefit package:
+Bursary and benefits: The selected ECFs will enjoy an excellent benefit package:

 2) Research related expenses up to £10,000 per 12 months (consumables, small equipment, travel and subsistence within the UK, publication costs, or other expenses related directly to the research project)